MicrosoftDocs/entra-docs/docs/identity-platform/v2-protocols-oidc.md

 ### When should you set a front channel logout URL?

-If you or your developer has determined single sign-on is required for an application, you must set the front channel logout URL for this application’s app registration.
+If you or your developer has determined SSO is required for an application, you must set the front channel logout URL for this application’s app registration.
 Once the front channel logout URL is set for this application’s app registration, the Microsoft identity platform will send an HTTP GET request to the front-channel logout URL of this application when the signed in user has signed out of another application.

 ## How to set up single sign out using front channel logout feature